Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Basis of -matching and -edge cover

+Some remarks can be made here regarding connection to augmenting walks and mature blossoms. \begin{itemize} \item A blossom that is not mature may contain an augmenting walk.
+Specifically, suppose $B$ is light and unsaturated.
+If any nonbase vertex $v \neq \beta(B)$ in $B$ is also unsaturated, the odd length alternating walk from $\beta(B)$ to $v$ satisfies the definition of an augmenting walk.
+Alternatively, if $\beta(B)$ has deficiency of $2$ or more, the odd length alternating walk from $\beta(B)$ to $\beta(B)$ is also augmenting.
+For these reasons, the algorithm is designed such that immature blossoms are never contracted. \item Augmentation never destroys maturity.
+In particular, it never creates an unsaturated heavy blossom.
+As a result, all blossoms we maintain stay mature throughout the entirety of the algorithm. \end{itemize}

 In $f$-edge cover, the corresponding notion is called \emph{reducing walk}.
-The definition of reducing walk can be naturally obtained from Definition~\ref{def:AP-f-factor} while replacing ``unsaturated'', ``deficiency'' and ``light'' with ``oversaturated'', ``surplus'' and ``heavy''.
-It is also worth pointing out that if an $f$-factor $F$ and an $f'$-edge cover $F'$ are \emph{complement to} each other, i.e. $F' = E \setminus F$ and $f(v) + f'(v) = \deg(v)$, and they have the same blossom set $\Omega$, then an augmenting walk $\widehat{P}$ for $F$ is also a reducing walk for $F'$.
+The definition of reducing walk can be naturally obtained from Definition~\ref{def:AP-f-factor} while replacing ``unsaturated'', ``deficiency'', and ``light'' with ``oversaturated'', ``surplus'', and ``heavy'', and exchanging ``matched'' and ``unmatched''.
+It is also worth pointing out that if an $f$-matching $F$ and an $f'$-edge cover $F'$ are \emph{complement to} each other, i.e., $F' = E \setminus F$ and $f(v) + f'(v) = \deg(v)$, and they have the same blossom set $\Omega$, then an augmenting walk $\widehat{P}$ for $F$ is also a reducing walk for $F'$.